EldridgeMisnomer/NGen/README.md

 ### Generator Names

-A Generator Name must be unique – no two Generators can have the same Name; it can contain any characters but no whitespace.
+A Generator Name must be unique – no two Generators can have the same Name; it can contain any characters with a few exceptions, and no whitespace.

+Generator Names cannot contain these characters: `$`, `[`, `]`, `/`

 Names are case insensitive, that is 'Name' is the same as 'name' is the same as 'NAME'.